Aashmeet/DataAnalyticsPipeline/README.md

 ## Introduction:

-In this lab ,we are focussed on data analysis using a Data Pipeline .
+In this lab, we are focussed on data analysis using a Data Pipeline.

-For building an effective data analytics pipeline , it is important to focus on the following :
+For building an effective data analytics pipeline, it is important to focus on the following:

 1. Help ingest data easily from multiple sources.